 Interior designers are worth every penny they’re paid.
 Designers spend years in school, perfecting their craft and learning the tricks of the trade.
-While it’s always best to hire a designer when you can, if funds are tight, you can still accomplish quite a bit like your own interior stylist.
+While it’s always best to hire a designer when you can, if money is tight, you can still accomplish quite a bit like your own interior stylist.
 I often choose to buy things in sets, from clothes to interiors because they have been put together by experts!
 This benefits me as I don’t have a great eye for design!
 The last room makeover I did I bought the complete range from curtains, wallpaper, a rug and even the soft furnishings and prints!
 In fact I’d like to have a personal stylist and an interiors stylist permanently on hand!

 Discover Your Own Unique Furniture Style

 Whether planning to purchase new furniture or use existing pieces, it’s smart to determine which style is best for the room or home.
 Once the personal style has been determined, slipcovers, easy-to-make window dressings, and inexpensive rugs can make dramatic changes in style without breaking the bank.
 This approach can be used for all rooms including the kitchen or dining room.

 If there is enough in the budget to purchase furniture, it’s still not necessary to buy expensive pieces to fulfill the vision.
 Antique stores and second-hand shops usually offer genuine period pieces at much lower prices than modern furniture stores, and online services such as E-bay and Facebook groups almost always offer furnishings and accessories at lower prices.
 If the new piece needs refurbishing, that will only add to the pleasure of making it a personal part of the design.